 Ninigi wasted no time to descend to the land accompanied by a myriad of kami from Takama-no-Hara, saw kami whom they didn’t recognize was there with radiating strange light.

 Amaterasu wondered who it was, sent female deity Ame-no-Uzume to ask him why he was there.
 The kami identified himself as Sarutahiko and explained that he came here to welcome Ninigi who was going to descend.

 And so Ninigi let Sarutahiko guide them, pushed layers of clouds away and away, descended to the crest of Takachiho in Himuka.
 Ninigi built the great palace there.

 One day, Ninigi met a beautiful maiden.
-Her name is Konohana-Sakuya-Hime, who is a daughter of OoYamatsumi.
-He got a permission from her father, OoYamatsumi, to marry her.
+Her name is Konohana-Sakuya-Hime, who is the daughter of OoYamatsumi.
+He got permission from her father, OoYamatsumi, to marry her.
 But she got pregnant right after the first night, which made Ninigi suspicious about her chastity.

 Konohana-Sakuya-Hime built a hut without a door, telling him that she would give birth inside the hut in order to prove her innocence.
 She said if the baby in her stomach was not Ninigi-no-Mikoto’s, she would be burned to death.

 There was no time for the hut burst into flames, Konohana-Sakuya-Hime gave birth to three kami without a single burn in flames.